darrenwatt/localcluster/README.md

 ### Prerequisites

-Local kubernetes cluster, I'm currently running this in [MiniKube](https://minikube.sigs.k8s.io/docs/) but any K8's environment should work.
+A local kubernetes cluster.
+Tested in [MiniKube](https://minikube.sigs.k8s.io/docs/) but any K8's environment should work.
 `minikube start` to start the local cluster, check here if you run into trouble https://minikube.sigs.k8s.io/docs/start/

 ### Deploying